 - Routinely disinfect frequently touched objects and surfaces, using a cleaning spray or wipe

-- Avoid travel to high-risk countries
+- Avoid travel to high-risk areas

 - Stay home if you believe you have been exposed to the virus, even if you are not showing any symptoms.